The Stress of Selling a Home

 Cons of Selling Your House By Yourself:

 You are in control of everything.
 You have to do all the work!
 You are in charge of advertising, dealing with potential buyers and their agents, reviewing contracts, handling negotiations and dealing with title companies.
-It can be a huge headache if you aren’t familiar with the process.
-And because it is your house, you might not be all business, and will instead operate with emotion.
-You cannot become offended by low offers, or overprice the house when you know it isn’t worth what you are asking.
+For some that are not committed to the result, it can be a huge headache especially if you aren’t committed to becoming familiar with the process.
+And because it is your house, you should be in charge.
+Remember it is your equity and no real estate agent is going to protect that cash as much as you.
+While many sellers are emotional about their houses, you cannot afford to become offended by low offers, or overprice the house when you know it isn’t worth what you are asking.

 Pros of Working With an Agent: